Mjz86/String/README.md

 **tl;dr:**

-Less lifetime management (dangling views) while maintaining view (and value) semantics and performance characteristics (no copying or allocation).
+Less lifetime management (dangling views) while maintaining view (and value) semantics and performance characteristics (no copying or allocation), also , the wrappers allow for tuning the sso size to any desired size , and all of them are compatible with each other.
 And planned Unicode support.

 # Abstract